 Medical Professionals ONLY should inject

-Primarily, the difference between a medical and a non- medical professional is the Duty of Care which we are bound to by our regulation Professional bodies (NMC, GMC, GDC).
-This means any problems can be identified, and follow up is dutiful and continued to ensure the best interests of the patient and the best outcome.
-A Beauty therapist does not have this obligation and therefore, the basic approach is very different.
-This difference can lead to serious adverse effects not being identified, followed up, treated and can lead to life changing problems.
-A beauty therapist cannot diagnose, prescribe, refer on, treat any complications safely.
+Primarily, the difference between a medical and a non- medical professional is the Duty of Care to which we are bound by our regulating professional bodies (NMC, GMC, GDC).
+This means if any problems arise from treatments carried out, they will be quickly identified, followed up dutifully and managed to the best outcome to completion.
+A Beauty Therapist does not have this professional obligation and so the basic approach is primarily commercial with no duty to check or provide after care.
+This difference can lead to serious adverse effects not being correctly identified, followed up or treated and can lead to life changing problems.
+A beauty therapist cannot diagnose, prescribe, refer on or treat any complications safely.

 Working in isolation

 Once you have had your Basic Training in Toxin and Dermal Fillers, and have insurance, you can carry out treatments.
 Whether you carry out safe and effective treatments comes with experience, time and facilities.
 All of this is a slow evolution in your professional development and it is harder to start than it looks.
-It is also very expensive.
-You will need to have a business acumen (but not too much as this makes you unscrupulous), and be able to market yourself legally and responsibly (more rules).
+It is also very expensive as you establish with different suppliers, marketing, websites, medical equipment etc. You will need to have a business acumen (but not too much as this makes you unscrupulous), and be able to market yourself legally and responsibly (more rules).
 You will have to have confident and sensitive people skills and an ability to show excellent interpersonal skills.
 You will then carry out treatments without supervision which can be frightening.
 Each treatment must be good – you cannot make mistakes.
-You will miss the NHS network and you can find excellent local, regional and national peer supervision and support from the organisations linked below.
+You will miss the NHS support network as there is no-one except you in clinic to help you (or to blame!).
+You can find excellent local, regional and national peer supervision and support from the organisations linked below.
 You can gain shadowing and mentor services (privately paid for) from BACN.

 Prescribing for Botulinum Toxin Type A and other POM’s